WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 -----------------------

 In **LLU** MathLink is interpreted as an i/o stream, so operators << and >> are utilized to make the syntax cleaner and more concise.
-This means that the framework frees developers from the responsibility to choose proper MathLink function for the data they intend to read or write.
+This frees developers from the responsibility to choose the proper MathLink function for the data they intend to read or write.

 Error checking
 -----------------------

 Each call to MathLink has its return status checked.
-In case of failure an exception is thrown.
-Such exceptions carry some debug info to help locate the problem.
+An exception is thrown on failures which carries some debug info to help locate the problem.
 Sample debug info looks like this::

 	Error code reported by MathLink: 48